 - A study titled Educating Nurses: A Call for Radical Transformation, calls all RNs to earn a master’s degree within 10 years of initial licensure.

 - There is a growing shortage of health care providers.
-Advanced Practice Registered Nurses are qualified to provide much needed health care to people of all ages.
+More Advanced Practice Registered Nurses (APRN)s are needed to improve access to care by providing safe, cost-effective, and quality health care especially in rural and underserved areas.

 How we can help...